 Click here to check out the 2014 Young & Hungry List!

-Curious about the 2012 recap?
+Missed the 2011 recap?
 Check the links below to read up on some of the highlights from previous years…

 YOUNG & HUNGRY NO MORE – A LOOK BACK AT SOME OF THE 2011 YOUNG & HUNGRY ALUMS